runderwoman/faaspot-cli/docs/overview.rst

 Limitations
 ===========
 #.
-FaaSpot currently support only python scripts
+FaaSpot currently supports only python scripts.
 #.
-The python script need to have a main function with specific format
+The python script needs a main function with a specific format.
 #.
-The function run time must be less than a minute
+The function run time must be less than a minute.

 .. _installation: